dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 ---
-title: Definition of data quality checks
+title: What is a data quality check
 ---
-# Definition of data quality checks
+# What is a data quality check
 Data quality checks are responsible for detecting data quality issues, and asserting the data quality requirements for monitored data sources.

 ## Data quality check definition